 It’s been an amazing six months.
 From new product features, our growing and diversified team in addition to our incredible customer base, it’s been one heck of an adventure.

 Today, we’re thrilled to announce that we have closed C$1.75M in an oversubscribed Seed round, bringing together notable real-estate and construction executives from across North America, giving us access to major markets across the United States and Canada.

-At Harbr, we believe that construction and technology must coexist in a way that creates purposeful and thoughtful user experiences which form the basis of industry re-defining and world-beating products.
-We are overwhelmed to see that some of the most influential individuals in technology, construction and real-estate across Canada believe in that vision too.”
+At Harbr, we believe that construction and technology must coexist in a way that creates purposeful and thoughtful user experiences that form the basis of industry re-defining and world-beating products.
+We are overwhelmed to see that some of the most influential individuals in technology, construction, and real-estate across Canada believe in that vision too.”

 With this new Seed funding secured Harbr is ramping up quickly.
 Today, we are also announcing the launch of our hot-off-the-press real-time construction scheduling product.
 Super Schedule, driven by the companion field reporting mobile app, creates a live, contextually rich and collaborative project schedule by combining estimations, real-time progress, and field data directly from the job site.

 Real-time information is still new to the construction industry and AI is even newer.
 Through our simple site tool, data is captured from the job site and can be delivered to any member of the value chain instantly.
 All stakeholders are connected in real-time to consume the information they choose.
 In doing so, Harbr is able to set the stage for proper analysis of data for the future.

 At Harbr, we believe that construction can be predictable, through enabling technologies purpose-built to fuel that prediction.
 Harbr solves real-time information sharing from site to office and all project activity is available as it happens.
 Doing it this way also means that all project activity can be measured and core value engineering improvements like timing, pricing, and quality become simple statistics.